panzerdp/dmitripavlutin.com/posts/171-vue-v-model/index.md

 `const person = reactive({ firstName: '', lastName: '' })` creates a reactive object.

-`v-model="person.firstName"` binds with the first name property, same as `v-model="person.lastName"` binds to the last name property.
+`v-model="person.firstName"` binds with the first name property, as well as `v-model="person.lastName"` binds to the last name property.

 Open the demo.
 Type into the first or last name inputs, and you'll see that the rendered text changes according to the name you type.